Nico-FR/TADkit_dev2/README.md

 # 6 Compartment calling and orientation

-Many algorithms allow to compute from an HiC matrix the values of a principal component which allows to identify the compartments A or B.
+Many algorithms allow to compute from an HiC matrix the values of a principal component which allows to identify compartments A or B. The orientation of these values is random and generally it is oriented from the density in genes or the percentage in GC between compartments A and
-The orientation of these values is random and generally it is oriented from the density in genes or the percentage in GC between compartments A and B. In this package `PC1calling()` allows to call the compartments from the PC1 values and `compOrientation()` allows to orient these values according to the level of expression of the genes.
+B. In this package `PC1calling()` allows to call the compartments from the PC1 values and `compOrientation()` allows to orient these values according to gene expressions.

 First let’s create gene expression data.
 For the example raw count of each gene is randomly selected between 0 to 100: